KeyserDSoze/RepositoryFramework/README.md

 You may find the documentation at [this link](https://github.com/KeyserDSoze/RepositoryFramework/tree/master/src/RepositoryFramework.Api.Client)

 ### Azure TableStorage integration (default integration)
+You may find the documentation at [this link](https://github.com/KeyserDSoze/RepositoryFramework/tree/master/src/RepositoryFramework.Infrastructure.Azure.Storage.Table)

+### Azure CosmosDB SQL integration (default integration)
-You may find the documentation at [this link](https://github.com/KeyserDSoze/RepositoryFramework/tree/master/src/RepositoryFramework.Infrastructure.TableStorage)
+You may find the documentation at [this link](https://github.com/KeyserDSoze/RepositoryFramework/tree/master/src/RepositoryFramework.Infrastructure.Azure.Cosmos.Sql)